snorkel-team/website/_use_cases/two.md

 ---
 layout: default
-title: Use Case Two
+title: Other Use Case
+preview: Is designed to help you do real work — to build real products, or gather real insights.
 ---
-# Use Case Two
+# Other Use Case